Stuttering and Speech Problems

 How Are Stuttering or Other Speech Problems Treated?

-After you've seen the speech and language therapist, he or she will go over the results of the tests with you and one or both of your parents.
+After you've seen the speech and language therapist, they'll go over the results of the tests with you and one or both of your parents.
 The tests may show that you need speech therapy.
 These are sessions when you can work on your speech and practice your skills.
 Your therapy session could be just you and the therapist or you might have a session with a group of kids.

 It's also important to spend time practicing your skills on your own.
 The therapist can give you exercises that you can do at home.
 Practicing will improve your skills and help with your everyday talking.
 You'll discover easier or different ways of making sounds so you can speak more clearly.